-Both the Home Mini and the newer Nest Mini are designed for the same applications — acting as little personal assistants in smaller spaces.
-They aren’t really meant to be placed in central locations the way larger speakers are, although this is a possibility if you don’t have any other alternatives.
-But the Minis are mostly at home on desks, in dorms, hanging out by work spaces, or perched on smaller counters where people will be working close by.
+The Nest Mini and the Home Mini serve similar purposes as smaller assistants for larger hubs.
+While they aren’t ideal for central home locations, they work great in smaller spaces to enhance your home system where a larger hub would be too much.
+The Minis are mostly at home on desks, in dorms, hanging out by work spaces, or perched on smaller counters where people will be working close by.
 They don’t do quite as well as alarm clocks since there’s no easy feature for telling the time, but they could serve as alarm clock companions if you prefer a voice assistant in the morning.